"Let's add some UX to it!”

 User Experience (UX) is moving into a space (for some it’s always been this way) where it's no longer just a part of the process, but rather a philosophy that is carried through a project life cycle.
 Sure there are specific UX focused activities that happen throughout, specifically at the start in order to understand and define a few things, but constant UX thinking within a team is the difference between simply building a website, or changing people's lives.

-This article will discuss 5 of those principles that could encourage your business to take UX a bit more seriously and illustrate how UX is not just a piece of the puzzle, but a thought process that allows us to build the puzzle efficiently and for the right reasons.
+This article will discuss 5 of those principles that could encourage your business to pay a lot of attention to UX and illustrate how UX is not just a piece of the puzzle, but a thought process that allows us to build the puzzle efficiently and for the right reasons.

 - Drives customer satisfaction

 Bit of an obvious one here, but isn't obviousness and logic what UX is all about?
 It’s a common mistake to forget about the user and start designing down a path that satisfies business, budget and stakeholder requirements.
 At the end of the day, if the user is not happy, they won't come back, and if they don't come back, we're not doing a good job.

 We test with plenty of metrics such as time, conversions, usability rating etc but in most cases, the biggest metric of all is satisfaction.
 Did your user leave your website/app feeling satisfied with the experience they received?
 In 2019 we hear more and more people talk about how good or bad a user experience was and walkerinfo.com say that by 2020, customer experience will overtake price and product as the most important brand differentiator.
 Something to ponder on...